 Even if her mother can't eat the soup, she will know I was thinking of her.
 A frugal and thoughtful gift.

 By Patricia Mabel from Maple Falls, WA

 I recently made a memorial block for the family of a lady in my Sunday School class who had passed away.
 I got sick of paying too much money for a few flowers that died in a few days.
-This way the family would have a lasting gift and it could be shared by different family members.
-I happened to have a photo of the deceased and her husband who had passed some time before, so I copied it and laminated it and then applied it to a glass block.

 Make handkerchiefs to express sympathy when someone you love loses someone they love.